GEOCACHING POINT

 GC8RN61-#4 PR3-MAC - SOS4 - MEIOS TERRESTRES

-Here a succession of lithologies emerge, where the layers are arranged one on top of the other, but very close to the horizontal.
+This geosite features a succession of Silurian lithologies (Vale da Ursa Formation), where the layers are arranged one on top of the other, but very close to the horizontal.

-Given the organisation already described, the disaggregation of lithologies starts from the bottom up, since it is easier to alter the thin layers of shale and quartzite that are at the bottom in sequence than the thicker quartzite benches that occur at the top.
+Given the organization already described, the disintegration of the lithologies begins from the bottom up, since it is easier to alter the thin strata of schist and quartzite found at the base of the sequence than the thick quartzite beds that occur at the top.

-The modelling of the landscape continues to the present day, in which two well marked lines of water can be seen wider in depth than near the surface and fragments of quartzite in their bed, consequence of their collapse.
+The modeling of the landscape continues to this day, where two well-marked water lines can be observed, wider in depth than near the surface, and fragments of quartzite in their bed, a consequence of their collapse.

 In terms of native flora, on the Carvoeiro route you can find a rare Azereiros forest, a tree dating back to the time of the laurel forests in Europe.